TonyStark679/Enhanced-Virtuality/README.md

 ~/jarvis/models/

-The default model path is:
+For the default configuration, the file should be:

 ~/jarvis/models/Qwen2.5-3B-Instruct-Q4_K_M.gguf

-Check that the model exists:
+Verify it:

 ls -lh ~/jarvis/models/

-Then check whether:
+Then verify "llama-cli":

-llama-cli

-is available:

 which llama-cli

-If the command returns a valid executable path, the local Qwen engine should be available.

 ---

 ▶️ Running E.V.

-Start E.V. with:
+Start E.V. normally:

 python jarvis.py

-You should see the E.V. initialization interface followed by the main prompt.
+You should see an initialization interface similar to:

-Example:

         [ SYSTEM STATUS ]